 Cleveland, OH 44115

-When it opened in 1913, the Cleveland Public Library Annual Report described Sterling Branch’s architecture as a modification of the Dutch style.
-The building is red brick with stone trimmings.
-Sterling Branch has a flat front with decorative brickwork that gives the 6,500-square-foot building a contrast of light and shade.
-The front entrance has decorative door surround.
-The windows are outlined and paneled in brick.
-The diaperwork pattern is repeated in panels of brick on all sides.
+When Sterling opened in 1913, the Cleveland Public Library Annual Report described the branch’s architecture as a modification of the Dutch style.
+The building is red brick with stone trimmings, and it features a flat front with decorative brickwork that gives the 6,500-square-foot building a contrast of light and shade.
+The front entrance has a decorative door surround, the windows are outlined and paneled in brick, and the diaperwork pattern is repeated in panels of brick on all sides.

 The building was designed to be as fireproof as possible with concrete walls, floors, and stairways.
 Two club rooms were located on the second floor.
 A large club room that seated 150 people was designated for committee or neighborhood meetings and for the children’s story hour.
 This branch received updates in 1985.

 - In partnership with the Greater Cleveland Food Bank, Sterling offers the Kids Café and the Summer Lunch Program to provide youth with free meals.

 - America Reads tutors are available at Sterling Branch.

 - Sterling staff coordinate outreach with preschools, elementary schools, and high schools within the branch’s service area.